Pleosporales » Sporormiaceae

 Type species: Sporormiella nigropurpurea Ellis & Everh.

-Notes: Sporormiella was introduced by Ellis and Everhart (1892) with S. nigropurpurea as type species.
-Sporormiella is characterized by depressed-globose, membranaceous perithecia, cylindrical asci and 16–20 celled, rod-shaped ascospores lacking a gelatinous sheath.
-Sporormiella was synonymized under Preussia based on occurrence of same host and morphology namely the 16–20 celled, rod-shaped ascospores (Ahmed & Cain, 1972; Zhang et al., 2012b; Hyde et al., 2013).
-Ahmed and Cain (1972) provided an updated description of Sporormiella, and a key to species of the genus.
-Since molecular data is lacking for the type species, S. nigropurpurea, Hongsanan et al. (2020b) did not agree with previous studies and maintained Sporormiella as a distinct genus in Sporormiaceae.
-Sporormiella differs from Preussia in having perithecioid ascomata while Preussia has cleistothecioid ascomata (Cain, 1961; Barr, 2000).
+Notes: Sporormiella is characterised by depressed-globose, membranaceous perithecia, cylindrical asci and 16–20-celled, rod-shaped ascospores lacking a gelatinous sheath.
+Sporormiella was synonymized under Preussia based on occurrence on same host and the 16–20 celled, rod-shaped ascospores (Ahmed & Cain 1972, Zhang et al. 2012, Hyde et al. 2013).
+Ahmed and Cain (1972) provided an updated description of Sporormiella and a key to species of the genus.
+Since molecular data is lacking for the type species, S. nigropurpurea, Hongsanan et al. (2020a) did not agree with previous studies and maintained Sporormiella as a distinct genus in Sporormiaceae.
+Sporormiella differs from Preussia in having perithecioid ascomata while Preussia has cleistothecioid ascomata (Cain 1961, Barr 2000).
 Sporormiella is currently a distinct genus in Sporormiaceae.
-Molecular markers available for Sporormiella include LSU, SSU, ITS, TEF-1, β-tubulin and RPB2.
+Molecular markers available for Sporormiella include ITS, LSU, SSU, BTUB, TEF-1 and RPB2.

 About Dothideomycetes